Skip to main content

 We presented the client with two social networks that we knew would be perfect for promoting their product.
 We offered YouTube and Instagram as options.

-We quickly identified relevant influencers for the campaign using our systematic approach to working with opinion leaders and our constantly updated database of bloggers in various market segments and on various social platforms popular in Russia and the CIS.
+We quickly identified relevant influencers for the campaign using our systematic approach to working with opinion leaders and our constantly updated database of bloggers across various market segments and social platforms popular in Russia and the CIS.
 The client received a list of 50 candidates suitable for advertising integration, complete with descriptions of their content characteristics and detailed profile analytics.

 Our work revealed that Instagram would be the optimal choice for the client.
-This social network allows for the full publication of content dedicated to the brand.
+This social network allows full publication of brand content.
 On YouTube, only short integrations within the author's main video content can be used.
 This will not suffice for the initial phase of promotion.

 Furthermore, it is impossible to set up paid social on YouTube (Google Ads is not available in Russia) or Instagram (Meta and its products are recognized as extremist).
 These platforms are only used in Russia for native integrations with opinion leaders.
 We chose Instagram despite the common misconception that ads are inappropriate on a social network that requires a VPN to access.
 This is a false opinion, and the results of this campaign prove it.
 Let’s dive deeper into it.